Chain duality for categories over complexes: The dual cell decomposition

 Regular CW-complexes are closely related to simplicial complexes.
 A simplicial complex is a regular CW-complex (with simplices as cells) and every regular CW-complex has a simplicial subdivision.

 Let $K = (|K|, \{\sigma\})$ be a simplicial complex.
-We will define the dual cell subdivision $DK = (|K|, \{D_\tau \sigma\})$.
-This is a regular CW-complex intermediary between $K$ and its barycentric subdivision $K'$.
-The utility of the dual cell decomposition is that it is useful for the proof the category $\ch(\Z (K^{\op})\Mod)$ admits a chain duality.
+We will define the dual cell subdivision $DK = (|K|, \{D_\tau \sigma\})$; its poset of cells will be the category $DK$ mentioned earlier.
+The dual cell decomposition is a regular CW-complex intermediary between $K$ and its barycentric subdivision $K'$.
+The utility of the dual cell decomposition is that it is useful for the proof that the category $\ch(\Z (K^{\op})\Mod)$ admits a chain duality.

 We will first remind the reader of the barycentric subdivision Here the $\sigma_i$ are simplices of $K$ satisfying $\sigma_0 < \sigma_1 < \dots < \sigma_n$, $\ol \sigma$ is the barycenter of $\sigma$, and $ \ol \sigma_0 \ol \sigma_1 \dots \ol \sigma_n$ is the convex hull of these barycenters.